Springworks/android-test-task/README.md

 # Android Test Task Introduction

-Springworks's product is live in a several different countries such as Sweden, Denmark and Switzerland.
+Springworks' product is live in a several different countries such as Sweden, Denmark and Switzerland.
 The Product supports Swedish/Danish/English/Swiss-German/Italian/French languages.
 Each market has a different configuration and different requirements.
 To support all of them, the app should be really flexible, views-dynamic and based on a data fetched from the server.
 That's why we want to see how you will solve similar problem.

 # Initial information